Oyatsumi/MinimumSpanningTreeInParallel/README.md

 MinimumSpanningTreeInParalel
 ============================

-An open source implementation of a graphical minimum spanning tree in pararel on Java/Libgdx.
+An open source implementation of a graphical minimum spanning tree in pararel on Java/Libgdx using Solin's algorithm.